bampli/doc/docs/content/posts/indicators.md

 G | Gain | This is the rate at which the system generates money through sales.
 Equals revenue from Product Sales minus Raw Material expenses.
 WF | Workforce | Company expenses with Labor.
 OH | Overhead | Other fixed costs of the Company.
-OE | Operating Expense | It is all the money the system spend turning Inventory into Gain.
+OE | Operating Expense | It is all the money the system spends turning Inventory into Gain.
 It is the sum of the Workforce and Overhead.

 ## Formulas